ricardo-fonseca/eval/README.md

 ## Documentation

-Full documentation is available [here](eval.md).
-The source code is also heavily documented.
+Full documentation, including compilation instructions, is available [here](eval.md).
+The source code is also fully documented.